Carolzhangzz/frontendiffusion/README.md

 </p>

 ![alt text](./Images/Interface.png)
 Frontend Diffusion is an end-to-end LLM-powered tool that generates high-quality websites from user sketches.
 Users can input a rough sketch on the canvas, which the system then transforms into a high-quality website page.
-You could use it to generate websites from sketch, as below:
+You could use it to generate websites from sketch.

+The generated websites, as illustrated below, exhibit generally satisfactory visual appearances.
+These include contextually appropriate textual content, imagery, color schemes, layouts, and functionalities.
 ![alt text](./Images/Examples2.png)
-The generated websites, as illustrated above, exhibit generally satisfactory visual appearances.
-These include contextually appropriate textual content, imagery, color schemes, layouts, and functionalities.

 # How to Use